LLM (Applied Law)

 MASTER YOUR CAREER

 New in 2019

-Starting in February 2019, The College of Law will offer Master of Laws (Applied Law) programmes in New Zealand.
+The College of Law now offers Master of Laws (Applied Law) programmes in New Zealand.
 Based on the College’s highly regarded LLM (Applied Law) programmes in Australia, the new LLM programmes are developed for New Zealand practitioners, by leading local practitioners.

 If you are a practising lawyer looking to further your career or develop a practice, you will have the choice of two practice area majors being offered:

 - Criminal Law

 The focus of the LLM programmes is on developing technical and practical proficiency through innovative problem-based learning.
 Our programmes rely on learning by doing — the application of legal skills to realistic tasks and scenarios that practitioners encounter in practice.

 The programmes facilitate flexibility and easy access with online delivery, regular communication with lecturers and support by practitioners from the relevant areas of legal practice.

 Whatever your goals may be, the LLM (Applied Law) is designed to enhance your on-the-job skills and give you the edge you need to take your career to the next level.